 Tom’s civil fraud practice covers claims involving bribery, conspiracy, knowing assistance and breach of trust in a range of civil and commercial contexts.
 As well as commercial / contractual disputes, he also undertakes significant chancery-commercial cases, and has extensive experience of domestic and international claims arising from shareholders’ and directors’ disputes and misfeasance.

-- National Bank Trust v Yurov: acting (with Paul Stanley QC) for one of the three former directors of National Bank Trust, one of Russia’s largest retail banks, against whom claims valued at over US$1 billion are being made in the Commercial Court as a result of the allegedly dishonest management of the bank.
-The claim was heard at a nine-week trial in late 2008 and was listed as one of The Lawyer’s Top 20 Cases of 2017/18.
+Acting (with Paul Stanley QC) for one of the three former directors of National Bank Trust, one of Russia’s largest retail banks, against whom claims valued at over US$1 billion are being made in the Commercial Court as a result of the allegedly dishonest management of the bank.
+The claim was heard at a nine-week trial and was listed as one of The Lawyer’s Top 20 Cases.

 Purvis v Purvis EWHC 1458 (Ch)

 Tom’s extensive employment practice covers all aspects of employment law with particular expertise in conducting Tribunal and High Court claims, including injunctive action and relief.
 Tom’s employment work overlaps with his commercial work.
 This includes acting for and against directors in claims involving breach of fiduciary duty and post-termination restrictive covenants.

 Tom is recognised by the Legal 500 as leading junior in Employment.
 Recent comments in the directories have included:

 “a very bright junior who’s easy to work with”, “he is highly recommended” and “he is a very high-quality junior”.

 Acting (alone) in an appeal to the Privy Council for an employee who had lost his job after receiving a prison sentence and claimed that his employer had breached his right to equal treatment under section 4(d) of the Constitution of Trinidad and Tobago.